UniLogin/UniLogin/README.md

 Ethereum Identity SDK is composed of smart contracts, a js lib, and a relayer that help build applications using ERC [#725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md), [#735](https://github.com/ethereum/EIPs/issues/735), [#1077](https://github.com/ethereum/EIPs/pull/1077) and [#1078](https://github.com/ethereum/EIPs/pull/1078).

 This is a work in progress.
+Expect breaking changes.
+The code has not been audited and therefore can not be considered secure.
 Planned functionality for first release include:

 - Creating and managing identities
 - Multi-factor authentication